 Sally Walker, Development Assistant (Gift Operations), University of St Andrews

 Kent Kaonga is a Malawian Clinical Officer who has worked in ENT since 2014.
-He studied at the Malawian College of Health Sciences and the University of Pretoria, where he studied Hearing Aid Acoustics, sponsored by Starkey Hearing Foundation.
+He studied at the Malawian College of Health Sciences and Hearing Aid Acoustics at the University of Pretoria, sponsored by Starkey Hearing Foundation.
 Now a volunteer with the Starkey Hearing Foundation, Kent is dedicated to improving ENT care in Africa.
 Specialising in Otoscopy, Kent strives to give people the gift of hearing across Malawi and its neighbouring countries.